yaswanthkoravi/Apsproject/README.md

     <b>Insertion </b>
     <p>Consider three different cases while inserting elements into the tree<br>1.Elements inserted in ascending order.<br><img src="images/ascending insertion.png"><br>2.Elements inserted in descending order.<br><img src="images/descending insertion.png"><br>3.Elements inserted in random order.<br><img src="images/random insertion.png"><br>
     </p>
+    ## Observation for inserting element<br>
-    <u><b>Observation for inserting elements</b></u><p><b>Case 1&2:</b>Skew trees will be formed in splay tree because of performing splaying operation after each insertion of element and bringing that to the root,whereas in red-black tree there will be multiple rotations inorder to maintain the property of red-black trees so inserting elements either in ascending order or in descending order will take more time in red-black tree when compared to splay tree<br>
+    ### Case 1&2:Skew trees will be formed in splay tree because of performing splaying operation after each insertion of element and bringing that to the root,whereas in red-black tree there will be multiple rotations inorder to maintain the property of red-black trees so inserting elements either in ascending order or in descending order will take more time in red-black tree when compared to splay tree<br>
 <b>Case 3:</b>While inserting elements in random order splay tree will take more time when compared to red-black tree because splay will bring the newly inserted element to the rooot after each insertion but red-black tree maintains its property while inserting elements into the tree by performing appropraite</p>
 <u><b>Search</b></u>
 <p>To find the performance of search operation in both trees we wil insert 100000 random elements in both the trees</p><u><b>Observation for searching elements</b></u><img src="images/searching repeatedly.png"><br>